m-pektas/pysimpler/README.md

 ```
 ##  Report

-You can add following command at end of your code for reporting.
+You can add the following command at the end of your code for reporting.

 ```python
 pysimpler.reporter.report()